Peruibeloko/time-calculator/README.md

 Ongoing little project to showcase the new TC39 proposal for a more standardized and robust Date & Time object, [Temporal](https://tc39.es/proposal-temporal/docs/).
 Currently just adds up the entries in the list and displays the result in a simplified and humanized output.

 ## Controls 🎮
-- `Ctrl + Left/Right/Up/Down Arrows` - Movement between fields, creates new entries as needed.
+- `Ctrl + Directional Arrows` - Movement between fields, creates new entries as needed.
   - Usual form movement works as well (`Tab` and `Shift + Tab`)
 - `Ctrl + Enter` - Evaluates the result
 - `Ctrl + Delete` - Removes the currently selected entry from the list